SUPER OUTSTANDING MARATHON HEART RATE PROGRAM

 It’s all worth it, of course; your final race will be so SUPER OUTSTANDING, you’ll contemplate tattooing those two words on your (crazy strong) glutes after you cross the finish line.

 - Be able to currently jog for 90 consecutive minutes.
 For at least the previous three months, you’ve averaged 20 miles a week.
 What’s more, we strongly recommend that you have either done the EXCELLENT Half-Marathon or OUTSTANDING Marathon plan within the past year before taking on the SUPER EXCELLENT Plan.
 Also, over the past year, you’ve also had no major breaks (4+ weeks) in your running, due to injury (boo!), illness (boo again!), pregnancy (yay!).

-- Own a heart rate monitor with a chest strap, and understand you need to wear it all the time while training.
+- Own a reliable heart rate monitor, and understand you need to wear it all the time while training.

 - Be ready to devote your body, mind, and spirit to 20 weeks of training.
 Again, this is a tough plan.
 During week one, you’ll run for five hours over the course of five workouts.
 By week 17, the biggest week of training, you’ll be running nine hours, fifteen minutes over the course of five workouts.
 The longest run distances are 220 minutes (2 times) and 240 minutes (1 time).

 BIGGEST WEEK OF TRAINING: Nine hours, fifteen minutes.